Places I could hold my community event or special occasion.

 Under no circumstances shall any activity be undertaken within the Vansittart Park Event Exclusion Zone

 Some events and activities on Council land require a Special Events Permit to be issued by Council.
 A Special Events Permit is required to ensure public safety at larger events is appropriately managed.
 Special Events Permit allow Council to monitor activity at community spaces, however any authorisation does not grant exclusive use to the area and Council or the applicant cannot restrict the public in any way.
 Major events, on occasion, will have restrictions in place such as road closures or licensed areas allowing limited access.

 The following activities require a Special Events Permit:

 A Special Events Permit must be submitted by an incorporated body or community organisation.

 An event for the purpose of marketing, promoting or selling a service or product, or for providing entertainment for profit, will incur a fee of $150.00.

 Due to the limited vehicle entry points to the Valley Lake, Brownes Lake, Leg of Mutton Lake and Marist Park on extreme or catastrophic fire ban days these areas will be closed and no event can be held at these locations.
 On severe fire ban days smoking is not permitted and vehicles are not to park on grassed areas.

 The Cave Garden and Vansittart Park are dry zone areas and alcohol is not permitted.

-An Application for a Busking Permit can be obtained from Council and must be submitted with valid photo identification.
-There is no fee payable and the permit is valid for three months after which you can re-apply for a new permit.
+An application for a Busking Permit can be obtained from Council and must be submitted with valid photo identification.
+There is no fee payable.

 A Busking Permit issued by Council only allows you to busk on Council land.
 If you wish to busk at Coles, Woolies, Marketplace, Mount Gambier Central or other privately owned properties, permission must be sought from store / centre management.